-This event format is different than your typical ultra marathon.
+This event format is different than your typical ultramarathon.
 There will be no winners, only finishers.
 No split times, stage splits, etc.. will be kept.
-While this is primarily run/walk event, we will allow you to travel on a bicycle (MTB) on a case by case basis, if you are truly interested in joining us.
-If you are an adaptive athlete, we welcome and encourage you to join us, as well.
-The pilgrimage starts on Monday Dec 4th at 0700 at St. John The Baptist Catholic Church in Koerth, TX.
+The pilgrimage starts on Monday Dec 2rd at 0700 at St. John The Baptist Catholic Church in Koerth, TX.
 There are 27 Passport book stops on the route.
 Each day we will pass by the stops which are primarily churches.
 You'll annotate your time and date and will receive a stamp in your passport book.
-Each day we will travel approximately 34 miles, on average, until we arrive at the designated stop point for the day.
+Each day we will travel up to 31 miles until we arrive at the designated stop point for the day.
 Please note, this event will take 7 days to complete.
 At each new day, we will meet at 0700 to begin the next day's journey to the next location.
 This is a closed route, but you may travel as fast as you would like, or you may tarry here or there to take in the remoteness, the history, the Churches.
 Each day is your day to take what you need from the pilgrimage.

-For your entry fee we will provide you with the following: El Camino Route Guide Book, water proof map, cloth map, Pilgrim's Letter, Pilgrim's cord, kml route file, El Camino Supporter Patch, El Camino pint glass, El Camino baseball cap, El Camino Buff, El Camino hat pin, El Camino hiking stick medallion, and a El Camino de Lavaca Passport book.
-Upon completion you will be awarded a finisher patch and amulet style military coin as a memento of your journey.
+For your entry fee we will provide you with the following: Water proof map, cloth map, Pilgrim's Letter, Pilgrim's cord, kml route file, El Camino Supporter Patch, El Camino pint glass, El Camino Buff, El Camino hat pin, El Camino hiking stick medallion, and an El Camino de Lavaca Passport book.
+Upon completion you will be awarded a finisher patch, certificate, and amulet style military coin as a memento of your journey.

 List of Stop Towns:

-Day 6 Ends in Yoakum, TX - 35 Miles
+Day 6 Ends in Hallettsville, TX - 31 Miles

-Below are the places I have booked for myself.
+Below are the places we recommend and have stayed in the prior years.
 The night before the race, you can camp at the Lampley's house which is about 1 mile from the starting point.
-You can also camp there the last night, the night of the 10th if you desire.
+You can also camp there the last night, the night of the 8th if you desire.
 This is where you will leave your car for the duration of the event.
 The address is 11921 FM 531 Hallettsville, TX 77964.
-You'll want to make your reservations in Moulton soon.
+You'll want to make your reservations in Moulton early.
 It is a small town with only one hotel.
 If the oilfield is in full swing, there will not be any rooms.

 DATE DAY PLACE PHONE

-It will not be required, but I would like you to bring a story.
-A written story of say 2500 words or so, it can be more!
+You will need to bring a story.
+A written story of say 2500 to 5000+ words.
 It does not have to be about personal things, but seriously write a fictional story or anything you want to write about.
 Bring a copy so you can read it, or you can read it on your phone to the group.
 Basically, the idea is similar to the Canterbury Tales where there was the Knights Tale, the Millers Tale, etc...
 Look to the Canterbury Tales for inspiration.
 What I want to do is every five years, publish a book called "Tales from the El Camino" So I want your story in there!!